 Of course, there is risk associated with any investment, but unlike traditional investments, Groundfloor has an asset management team and lawyers who do everything in their power to bring about a positive solution for our clients.

 If a foreclosure is necessary, Groundfloor initiaites the foreclosure process that is required.
 There are two types of foreclosures, Judicial and Non-Judicial, that vary based on the state where the property is located.
-In both types, the property will be put up for auction and the highest bidder will be awarded the property.
-From there, Groundfloor will repay the investors less any direct costs associated with the foreclosure.
-Of course, for all foreclosures, Groundfloor works diligently behind the scenes to provide updates to our investors when they are available.
+In both types, this is what the process typically involves:

 Below are supplemental details on timelines and process regarding judicial vs. non-judicial states: